glomadrian/Grav/README.md

 ### Circular point generator

-Generate points based on a cell and a variance in a circular shape
+Generate points based on a cell and a variance in a circular shape.
 ```java
 app:pointGenerator="com.github.glomadrian.grav.generator.point.CircularPointGenerator"
 app:regular_cell_size="200"